 In a perfect world, you’d never have to face the question of whether to take a job you don’t want.
-In the real world, well, sometimes things get complicated.
+In the real world... well, sometimes things can get complicated.

-The choice is yours.
-Only you know when it’s worth it to take a job you’re not crazy about.
-But, these factors are something to consider.
+You now find yourself with a decision to make.
+Whether you take the job or hold out for a more promising opportunity, making a decision relatively quickly is a top priority.
+Only you know when it’s worth it to take a job you’re not crazy about, but these factors are something to consider.

 Career experts love to tell job seekers to listen to their gut.
-That’s good advice, but it’s also important to realize that your gut won’t always steer you in the right direction.
+That’s good advice, but it’s also important to understand that your gut won’t always steer you in the right direction.

-For example, your gut might tell you that you shouldn’t take a job because it feels scary.
-The role is a stretch for you, or the company is a startup and you’ve always worked for more established organizations, or the job involves moving to a new city.
-Some of these might be perfectly OK reasons not to take a job —as long as you’re not holding back because you’re afraid to grow.
+Your gut might tell you that you shouldn’t take the job because it feels scary.
+The role is a stretch for you, or the company is a startup and you’ve always worked for more established organizations.
+Maybe the job involves moving to a new city.
+Some of these might be perfectly OK reasons not to take it—as long as you’re not holding back because you’re afraid to grow.

-There are a lot of situations in which it might be totally worth it to put up with a few not-so-great things in order to build your resume and pick up a paycheck.
+It might be worth it to put up with a few not-so-great things to build your resume and pick up a paycheck.

-And speaking of building your resume, sometimes you’ll need to take a job you’re not excited about to get to the next thing.
-For example, maybe you hate administrative work, but the only way to the next rung on the ladder is to tough it out for a while.
+Sometimes you have to take a job you’re not excited about just to get to the next thing.
+Maybe you hate administrative work, but the only way to the next rung on the ladder is to tough it out for a while.
 Or maybe the company is your dream employer, and this job will get your foot in the door.

 Look beyond today.
 Will this job set you up to be doing something you love next year?
 Will it set you on the path to a career that’s the perfect fit over time?
 If so, it might be worth it.

-- Do your best work.
-Employers hope that workers will stick around, because recruiting and hiring replacements is time-consuming and expensive.
-But a few months of a competent person who’s doing their best work is better for the organization than someone who doesn’t know what they’re doing and doesn’t care.
-Put in the same effort that you would at a job you loved, and you can feel good about taking the company’s money.
-Plus, you’ll be more likely to build relationships with your coworkers, creating a strong network for the future.
+Put in the same effort that you would if you loved the job so you can feel good about taking the company’s money.
+Plus, you’ll be more likely to build relationships with your coworkers, and this can create a strong network for the future.

-- Keep your end goal in mind.
-While it’s important to do a good job, it’s equally important not to forget that you’re there temporarily.
-Don’t get comfortable at a so-so job and forget that the goal is to love your work—or at least, like it a lot.
+It’s important to do a good job, but it’s equally important not to forget that you’re there temporarily.
+Don’t get comfortable at a so-so job and forget that the goal is to love your work—or, at least, to like it a lot.
 Make time to update your resume, network, and look for a job that’s a better fit.

-- Move on without guilt.
-Feeling guilty about taking a job you’re not thrilled about?
-Don’t.
-As long as you’re giving the employer your best work, you have nothing to feel bad about.
-After all, you can bet that the employer would lay you off—yes, even just a few months into your tenure—if that’s what was best for their business.
+As long as you give the employer your best work, you have nothing to feel bad about when you move on.
+After all, you can bet that the employer would lay you off—yes, even just a few months into your tenure—if that’s what's best for her business.

-- Make the situation a rare one.
-Another worry you might have is that by taking this job, you’re setting yourself up for the checkered resume of a career job-hopper.
-That’s a worthwhile concern: for obvious reasons, hiring managers would rather have employees with a solid work history.
-However, if you hold out for a job that seems like a better fit, you’ll increase your chances of staying there long-term.
+Another worry you might have is that you might end up with the checkered resume of a career job-hopper if you take an ugh job only to hit the highway as soon as something better comes along.
+Hiring managers would rather have employees with a solid work history, but you’ll increase your chances of staying there long-term if you hold out for a job that seems like a better fit.